abbeyroad7/Terra-CoTs/content/World/Misc/Rules/Downtime/Training.md

 # Introduction
 Your character can choose to train and gain improvements to certain skills and character attributes during their [[Downtime]].
 ## Gameplay
-Training will utilize the [[Progression System]].
+Training will utilize the [[Progression]] System.

 Training will exclude ability modifiers, with the exception of Strength.
 It will instead mainly focus on Skills and movement speeds.

-Certain Skills will require more XP than others scaling according to their difficulty and bonuses.
+## Mechanics
+Training is to be used to further round out your character, not to exploit specific characteristics for your class.
+For balancing, skills cannot be improved past a cumulative bonus of (+5).

 **For every 1 hour of hands-on training, gain 10 XP * Level.**